schlegde/schlegel.github.io/_posts/2015-11-21-learning-scheme-using-tdd-part-2.md

 If you want you can compare the solution with [others](http://community.schemewiki.org/?sicp-ex-1.3).

-By using the test driven approach we have covered a lot of groud which should provide you a basic understanding of Scheme.
+By using the test driven approach we have covered a lot of ground which should provide you a basic understanding of Scheme.